 Secondly, mobility gives you many more options to actually find the aurora.
 Given the aurora borealis’ often fickle willingness to display, a compounding challenge is finding clear skies.
 Clouds can roll in and cover the most wondrous spectacle you ever saw and it’s awfully frustrating to not have the option available to jump in your car and drive a hundred miles off to clearer skies.
 The advantage of local knowledge is immeasurable.

 The advantage of all the resources a local Alaskan may have that folks from elsewhere typically do not.
-If the weather threatens to disrupt our planned itinerary, I'll jump on the phone in the afternoon, call my friends in Glennallen and see what the skies look like over there; or south toward Denali National Park.
+If the weather threatens to disrupt our planned itinerary, I’ll jump on the phone in the afternoon, call my friends in Glennallen and see what the skies look like over there.
+Or we might look south toward Denali National Park.
 Or north toward the Arctic.
-You simply can't beat the benefit of local knowledge when it comes to finding locations to shoot the aurora borealis.
+You simply can’t beat the benefit of local knowledge when it comes to finding locations to shoot the aurora borealis.

 Aurora Borealis Photography

 We’ll be concentrating on the aurora borealis.
 That means shooting at night.

 Secondary options will be the endless array of Alaska winter scenics and landscape photography opportunities in interior Alaska.
 But that will be contingent on the weather and the aurora borealis displays.

 Our priority will be the northern lights, front and center.
 If the aurora isn’t happening (as can happen) or the weather doesn’t cooperate for northern lights photography then we’ll spend our time on alternatives.